akhilkalyani/akhilkalyani/README.md

 ### Tools and Practices:
 - **GitHub**: Proficient in using GitHub for code review processes, managing pull requests, and providing feedback through inline comments.
 - **Continuous Integration (CI)**: Familiar with CI/CD pipelines to automate build and test processes, ensuring smooth integration and deployment after code reviews.
 - **Automated Code Analysis**: I often integrate tools such as **Unity Profiler** to assist in analyzing code quality and performance before, during, and after code reviews.
+- **Fork (git client)**: I use this tool to manage git repo.
+- **VS code**: I use VS code editor my unity c# scripting along with couple of extentions for code intelisence, formatting, code documentation.
+- **Affine note**: I use this app for taking note for daily basis.
+It allows to store note in the form of projects So it makes it easy to manage multiple projects documents at the same time.
+Also i use this tool for mind mapping for designing game logic OR architecture.

 ## What I Do: